cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Network Infrastructures (PDF 2).md

 Wires sharing the same cable interfere one each other
 ![[22.png]]

-Exists tow kinds of cross-talk noise:
+Exists tow kinds of cross-talk noise (Rumore di fondo):
 - Far-end cross talk: FEXT
 - near-end cross talk: NEXT

 Depend on:
-- The power spectral density of the transmitted signal
+- The **power spectral density** of the transmitted signal
-- The number of twisted pairs in the same cable
+- The **number of twisted pairs** in the same cable
-- The overlapping of bandwidths of the useful signal and the interfering ones
+- The **overlapping of bandwidths** of the useful signal and the interfering ones

 Crosstalk typically increases with frequency $\to$ significant impairment for high speed DSL